holmjohnii/weworked-api/resources/reports.md

 * `* showzeros` - Flag indicating if results with zero hours should be returned.
 1 = yes, 0 = no
 * `* taskstatus` - The status of tasks to include in the report.
 Options: all, billable, or nonbillable.
 * `* timestatus` - The status of the time entries to include in the report.
 Options: all, approved, or notapproved.
 * `* users` - The unique identifiers of the users to include in the report.
-A single user id or a comma-delimited list of user ids.
+Options: all, a single user id, or a comma-delimited list of user ids.

 ### Returns
 Returns a summary of timesheet data by person and task.